 The NHS has started rolling out the new bowel cancer screening test (FIT – faecal immunochemical test) as part of the NHS Bowel Cancer Screening Programme in England and the Cancer Alliance are supporting the implementation of FIT into primary care throughout the Humber, Coast and Vale area.

-Better sensitivity of FIT testing in comparison to gFOBt testing will lead to earlier detection of polyps and improved prevention of colorectal cancer.
-GPs across our area will have direct access to FiT testing to speed up ruling out a cancer diagnosis.
+Better sensitivity of FIT in comparison to gFOBt testing will lead to earlier detection of polyps and improved prevention of colorectal cancer.
+GPs across our area will have direct access to FIT to speed up ruling out a cancer diagnosis.
 Click here to find out more.